 Bullfrogs (myself included) aren’t afraid of bees but most humans may make a common mistake or act defensive around carpenter bees, not knowing the difference between them and other bees.

 There are quite some differences between carpenter bees and other bees.
 Unlike common bees, carpenter bees do not work in hives.
 They’re mostly found in pairs and are considered solitary.
 They construct their nests inside damaged or withered bark – hence their name.
-Carpenter bees make perfectly round holes, the size of a dime, on different types of wood including cedar and bark decks, outdoor furniture, trim, wooden siding, unpainted back sides of soffits, and fascia boards.
+Carpenter bees make perfectly round holes, the size of a dime, on different types of wood including cedar and bark decks, outdoor furniture, trim, wooden siding, unpainted back sides of soffits, fascia boards, wooden swing sets, playhouses and sheds.
 It might be hard to see the entrance hole, but sawdust or yellow brown fecal drippings can be found near the hole.
 Usually, the damages caused by carpenter bees are not noticeable and do not present a big problem unless more pairs of bees nest and work in the same location.

 The female bee that chews out the wood and creates the nest gallery that is several inches long where she will lay 6-8 larva cells.
 She provides a pollen ball for the larva to eat once they hatch.
 The female carpenter bee is not aggressive but has a stinger in case she needs to use it in self defense.
 The male carpenter bee is aggressive but can’t even sting, which is quite ironic if almost comical.
 He patrols the outside of the nest diving and buzzing at any potential threats.
 The process of creating and sealing the nest takes several days.
 After this, the carpenter bees will move on and die off within a few weeks.